Mad (magazine): History

 AT&T acquired Time Warner in June 2018.
 Morrison exited Mad by March 2019, during a time of layoffs and restructuring at DC Entertainment.
-After issue No. 10 (Dec.
-2019) of the new Burbank edition, Mad began to consist almost entirely of curated reprints with new covers and fold-ins, with the exception of year-end specials and minimal amounts of new content.
-Distribution to newsstands stopped, with the magazine becoming available only through comic-book shops and by subscription.
+After issue No. 11 (Feb.
+2020) of the new Burbank edition, Mad began to consist mostly of curated reprints with new covers and fold-ins, although some new articles have been periodically featured, including parodies of The Batman ("The Bathroom") and Elon Musk's tenure at Twitter (in a Dr. Seuss parody called "Free Speeches on the Beaches").
+Distribution to newsstands stopped, with the magazine initially becoming available only through comic-book shops and by subscription, although in 2022 distribution expanded to Barnes & Noble via a series of compilation issues dubbed The Treasure Trove of Trash.

 Influence

-Though there are antecedents to Mad's style of humor in print, radio and film, Mad became a signature example of it.
+Though there are antecedents to Mad's style of humor in print, radio and film, Mad itself became a signature example.
 Throughout the 1950s, Mad featured groundbreaking parodies combining a sentimental fondness for the familiar staples of American culture—such as Archie and Superman—with a keen joy in exposing the fakery behind the image.
 Its approach was described by Dave Kehr in The New York Times: "Bob Elliott and Ray Goulding on the radio, Ernie Kovacs on television, Stan Freberg on records, Harvey Kurtzman in the early issues of Mad: all of those pioneering humorists and many others realized that the real world mattered less to people than the sea of sounds and images that the ever more powerful mass media were pumping into American lives."
 Bob and Ray, Kovacs and Freberg all became contributors to Mad.